strmprivacy/docs/docs/cli-reference/strm/get/data-connector.md

 ### Synopsis

-A Data Connector represents a location from and to which data can be read and written.
+A Data Connector represents a location from which data can be read, or to which data can be written.
 For example, an AWS S3 bucket or a Google Cloud Storage bucket.
 By itself, a Data Connector does nothing.
 A Data Connector with valid credentials is required when creating a Batch Exporter or Batch Job.

 ### Usage